 The students will make a commitment to build up their defense against Satan's false teachings.

 Memory Verses

-"For such are false apostles, deceitful workers, transforming themselves into the apostles of Christ.
-And no marvel; for Satan himself is transformed into an angel of light" (2 Cor.
+"For such are false apostles, deceitful workers, transforming themselves into apostles of Christ.
+And no wonder!
+For Satan himself transforms himself into an angel of light" (2 Cor.
 11:13, 14).
+NKJV